Skip to Content

 An upcoming World Café session at UCL will bring the entire cohort together to capture learning, explore opportunities beyond the scheme, and strengthen shared understanding across participants.

-The question now is not whether the scheme adds value—participants’ experiences make that abundantly clear—but how best to sustain the momentum and embed the learning into the next phase.
+The question now is not whether the scheme adds value, but how best to sustain the momentum and embed the learning into the next phase.
+Building the Future of Evidence-Informed Policymaking

 One of the scheme’s most striking features is how much has been achieved with modest, light-touch resourcing.
-Rather than building complex infrastructure, the model invests in people and relationships—and trusts participants to shape their own work.
+Rather than building complex infrastructure, the model invests in people and relationships, trusting participants to shape their own work.

-As demand continues to grow and participants carry their learning into their organisations, the opportunity is to build on this momentum: widening the network, deepening its impact, and continuing to connect the people who make evidence work.
+As demand for policy-research engagement continues to grow and participants carry their learning into their organisations, the opportunity is to build on this momentum: widening the network, deepening its impact, and continuing to connect the people who make evidence work.